salesforcecli/plugin-data/messages/data.import.bulk.md

 # flags.line-ending.summary

 Line ending used in the CSV file.
 Default value on Windows is `CRLF`; on macOS and Linux it's `LF`.

+# flags.column-delimiter.summary

+Column delimiter used in CSV file.
+Default is COMMA.